Common searches

 Classes 9 to 12 usually need better presentation, writing pace, exam-use clarity, and more independent follow-up.

-For lower classes where parent-supported follow-up and early writing habit support are often useful.
+For lower classes where parent-supported follow-up, early writing habit support, and Class 1 handwriting foundations are often useful.

-For stages where the page should lean practice routine, readability, written presentation, and school-use outcomes.
+For stages where the page should lean practice routine, readability, written presentation, and school handwriting improvement outcomes.

 Class-specific handwriting support and school-writing improvement.